showdypi/Showdy-PI/README.md

 ShowdyPi will get your TV shows for you.
 The workflow is like this:

-Configure ShowdyPi with your NewzNab details (URL, API key) and NZBGet deatail (IP, port, API key)\n Use the command line interface to search and add shows to your ShowdyPi database.
+Configure ShowdyPi with your NewzNab details (URL, API key) and NZBGet deatail (IP, port, API key)
+Use the command line interface to search and add shows to your ShowdyPi database.
 ShowdyPi will then connect to the internet (Trakt.tv via API) and pull down season/episode information for your shows.
 Configure each show, indicating which shows you have already seen and which are outstanding.
 ShowdyPi will then (when run manually or launched on a schedule) read the local database for unseen shows, connect to Trakt.tv, get the latest show available and send this request to your NewzNab server.
 If available on you NewzNab server ShowdyPi will then select the best files size (based on your preferences)and send that file to your NZBGet application for download.

 Once you're configured add ShowdyPi to your crontab and forget about it, it'll do the rest.

-*** A note on Trakt TV API ***
+<b>*** A note on Trakt TV API ***</b>
 Showdy ships with an API key for Trakt.tv.
-It is STRONGLY recommended that you create your own account and API.
+It is <b>STRONGLY</b> recommended that you create your own account and API.
 Account setup is free and no validation is required.
 I can't be certain that at some point in the future the shipped API key becomes unuseable!
-PLEASE, get your own API key!
+<b>PLEASE, get your own API key!</b>

 Install details.

-Dependencies: perl use JSON::XS; IO::Socket::SSL, LWP::UserAgent, XML::Simple, DBI, Frontier::Client
+Dependencies:
+  perl
+  JSON::XS
+  IO::Socket::SSL
+  LWP::UserAgent
+  XML::Simple
+  DBI
+  Frontier::Client

 For Debian / Ubuntu install from packages

 sudo apt-get install libjson-xs-perl \
 libio-socket-ssl-perl \
 libwww-perl \
 libxml-simple-perl \
 libdbd-sqlite3 \
 libdbd-sqlite3-perl \
 libfrontier-rpc-perl \

 Windows: Not tested but may work!